Why Self-Compassion Is Essential in Trauma Recovery

 "I appreciate you asking, but I need to pass this time."

-You might even try writing your own list of default phrases you can turn to when you need time to decide.
+You might even write your own list of go-to phrases to draw on when you need space to decide.
+Having them ready makes it easier to use them.

-You don’t have to overhaul your life overnight.
-Some of the most powerful shifts come from the smallest acts of care—like pausing to acknowledge your pain, responding with gentleness instead of judgment, or giving yourself permission to rest.
+You don't have to overhaul your life to begin.
+Some of the most powerful shifts come from the smallest acts of care: pausing to acknowledge your pain, responding with gentleness instead of judgment, or simply allowing yourself to rest.